Apple macOS Tahoe 26.3 Addresses Keystroke Monitoring Permissions Issue

 Vulnerability Analysis

-CVE-2026-20601 can be exploited with local system access, and requires small amount of user privileges.
+CVE-2026-20601 can be exploited with local system access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
 The potential impact of an exploit of this vulnerability is considered to have a small impact on confidentiality, a small impact on integrity and availability.

 Attack Vector: